NRexha/EasyMask/README.md

 - You can add a symmetry point on your model with the right mouse button

 ## License
 You can download this tool and make whatever you want with it.
-The goal is to keep it be free for everyone, so please don't sell it (I would even be surprised that someone would buy it, but still).
+The goal is to keep it available for everyone, so please don't sell it (I would be surprised that someone would actually buy it, but still).

 Happy painting!